Barbie Ferreira's Neon Sandals Are Euphoria-Approved

 Ferreira’s look is by H&M, a brand the actress and model often collaborates with.
 While the black handbag is from the sold-out H&M x Simone Rocha collab, the double-waist, wide-leg jeans and eye-catching footwear are courtesy of the Swedish fashion retailer’s just-announced Innovation Science Story.
 The ‘90s-inspired collection, which launches on April 8, includes materials made from food waste like Agraloop™ and Biofibre™, as well as other sustainably sourced materials.

-While we wait for both Ferreira’s picks and Euphoria Season 2 to arrive, shop a few of our favorite neon sandals, below.
+While we wait for both Ferreira’s picks and Euphoria Season 2 to arrive, shop a few of our favourite neon sandals, below.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.